brh55/google-domain-verify/readme.md

 # google-domain-verify

+> A temporary way to quickly allow a web hook url for your application using Google web hook offerings

-This is a barebones, no frill server that's sole purpose is to verify domains and subdomain urls within the Google Webmaster Central.
+This is a barebones, no frill server that's sole purpose is to verify domains and subdomain urls within the [Google Webmaster Central](https://www.google.com/webmasters/verification/verification).
 The primary use case of this package is to verify subdomain urls such as `your-sub-domain.ngrok.io` to allow a developer to work locally agianst webhook services against their own proxy tunnels.

 ## Usage
 1. Go to [Google Webmaster Domain Verification](https://www.google.com/webmasters/verification/home?hl=en&authuser=1)